VankatPetr/vankatpetr.github.io/_posts/2019-08-10-SWATIntro.md

 ```

 + If data is not available, you can load new data by yourself.
 For example load the hmeq.csv data set onto the server (use a folder path where you store the data) and create a data table object called castbl.
-+ Successfull upload will be confirmed by 2 NOTE's.
++ Successful upload will be confirmed by 2 NOTE's.
 The CASUSER library is a library which will make the data set available to the current user only.

 ```python